Skip to main content

 How you'll learn

-The modules are mapped against the Data Scientist apprenticeship knowledge, skills, and behaviours framework with assessment methods including:
+Modules are mapped against the Data Scientist apprenticeship knowledge, skills, and behaviours framework.
+Assessment methods include:

 • Practical reports